2019 LSU vs. Alabama football game: Second quarter

 Two passes by Burrow to Edwards-Helaire and Jefferson put LSU into Alabama's territory, and the Tigers scored shortly thereafter with a 29-yard pass to Marshall.
 A blocked extra point attempt by York kept the score at 16–7.
 A touchback then placed Alabama at their 25 to begin their first drive of the quarter.
 After an incomplete pass and a short run, a 20-yard pass to Jeudy put the Crimson Tide around midfield.
 Following a false start penalty on Alabama, the Tide completed two short passes and two short runs, but were unable to gain 15 yards, resulting in a turnover on downs at the LSU 49.
 Burrow completed a short pass to Thaddeus Moss, who fumbled but recovered.
 Two short runs followed before that put them at fourth and 1 at Alabama's 42, but after getting a delay of game penalty against them, they punted, with Zach Von Rosenberg putting it out-of-bounds at Alabama's 9.
 Following a false start penalty against Alex Leatherwood, the Crimson Tide were able to reach the first down with a Jeudy reception that put them on their own 36.
 This was followed by a 65-yard touchdown pass to Smith, which brought the score to 16–13 after a failed extra point attempt.

 After a touchback, the Tigers started on their own 25, but a 35-yard pass to Chase put them on Alabama's 40.
 Another few plays moved them up to Alabama's 19, but following a sack that put LSU at 4th & 17 at the Alabama 27, York was brought in to make a 45-yard field goal, making the score 19–13.
 Ruggs returned the subsequent kickoff to put Alabama at their own 28.
 After several plays and a delay of game penalty, they had not progressed by their fourth down and decided to punt, with Stingley returning the ball to the LSU 39.
-Two rushes from Burrow put the Tigers on the Alabama 31, and two passes put them at Alabama's 1, resulting in a 1-yard Edwards-Helaire touchdown that brought the score to 26–13.
+Two rushes from Burrow put the Tigers on the Alabama 31, and two passes put them at Alabama's 1, resulting in a 1-yard Edwards-Helaire touchdown run that brought the score to 26–13.
 After receiving the kickoff at their own 29, Tagovailoa threw an interception that put the Tigers on Alabama's 26.
-A personal foul against Landon Dickerson put the Tigers at the 13, and they scored a touchdown on their next play, resulting in a score of 33–13.
+A personal foul against Landon Dickerson put the Tigers at the 13, and they scored a touchdown on their next play with a pass to Edwards-Helaire, resulting in a score of 33–13.
 Alabama received the ball on their 30 and attempted one play, which resulted in a loss of yards, before the end of the half.